Mikey Bustos: YouTube

 Bustos is also known for his comedic and musical parody videos uploaded on his personal YouTube channel, mostly covering various topics on Filipino culture, food, history and traditions.

 Bustos also runs the YouTube channel AntsCanada, which focuses on ants, his ant colonies and other antkeeping topics.
 Bustos also operates the AntsCanada store in Toronto, which sells ant-keeping supplies made by Bustos in Manila.

 Personal life

 Bustos came out as bisexual on April 22, 2019 via Instagram.
 He also disclosed that he is in a relationship with RJ Garcia, who is also his manager.

 In 2021, Bustos was credited for discovering the presence of the species Meranoplus bicolor in the Philippines, after his findings were verified by Dr. David General, an ant taxonomist from the University of the Philippines.
 It is the 555th ant species discovered in the country.

 Product endorsements

-In 2011, Bustos became the spokesperson and endorser for brands like Samsung, Nescafé, and the Mang Juan snacks.
+In 2011, Bustos became the spokesperson and endorser for brands that included Samsung, Nescafé, and the Mang Juan snacks.
 His TV commercials for Chicharron ni Mang Juan run on Philippine television on all major networks nationwide.